How it works

 Copying

-The following day, copy teams make multiple high-speed copies of the master recording onto memory sticks – one for each of our visually-impaired listeners.
+The following day, copy teams make and check multiple high-speed copies of the master recording onto USB memory sticks – one for each of our visually-impaired listeners.

 how-it-works3